OpenF2/F2/README.md

 ## Copyright and License

-Copyright &copy; 2015 Markit On Demand, Inc.
+Copyright &copy; 2021 IHS Markit Digital

 "F2" is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at: